 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-ZLoader, Legion Loader and Buer Loader are a couple examples of other malicious programs that operate as malware droppers too.
-In other words, they are designed to install some malware payload.
-Typically, cyber criminals behind these programs seek to install high-risk malware on as much computers as possible which increases a chance to generate more revenue.
-As we mentioned in the introduction, malware like sLoad must be removed from the infected system as soon as possible, otherwise it could cause further installations of software of this kind.
+Typically, cyber criminals behind these programs seek to install high-risk malware on as many computers as possible, which increases the chance of generating more revenue.
+As mentioned, malware such as sLoad must be removed from the infected system immediately, otherwise it could cause further installation of this type of software.

 How did sLoad infiltrate my computer?

-Example of a malicious attachment (.zip) which contains a file that is designed to install sLoad:
+Example of a malicious attachment (.zip), which contains a file designed to install sLoad: